Faculty & Staff Parking - Fall 2020

 Q: When will paid parking requirements be reinstated?

-A: Paid Parking requirements previously scheduled for August 1, 2020, has been extended to September 1, 2020.
+A: Paid Parking requirements previously scheduled for August 1, 2020, begins September 1st

 Q: When will TAPS resume parking payroll deductions?

 A: Faculty and staff parking deductions were cancelled in March due to COVID-19.

 Faculty and staff must opt in and contact TAPS to resume paying for parking through payroll deduction.